top of page

 The Application Process

-Surface Cleaning: Start by cleaning the TPO thoroughly to remove dirt and oils.
+1. Surface Cleaning: Start by cleaning the TPO thoroughly to remove dirt and oils.
+All roof surfaces should be thoroughly cleaned and prepared before coating.
 Using a power washer or a specialized cleaning solution can improve adhesion and performance.

-Application of Silicone: After cleaning and priming, begin applying the silicone coating using a roller or sprayer to ensure an even layer across the roof.
+3. Application of Silicone: After cleaning and priming, begin applying the silicone as a coat using a roller or sprayer to ensure an even layer across the roof.
+A brush can be used to apply coating to seams, edges, and hard-to-reach areas for even coverage.
+Multiple coats may be necessary for optimal protection.

-Curing: Allow the coating to dry and cure according to the manufacturer’s instructions.
+4. Curing: Allow the coating to dry and cure according to the manufacturer’s instructions.
+High humidity can extend curing times and may affect the final performance of the coating.
 Ensuring the coating dries to the recommended thickness is essential for optimal performance, durability, and UV protection.
 Proper curing is necessary for achieving optimal waterproofing.

 Advantages of Combining Silicone with TPO